sweattep/ancient_quotes/README.md

 >Don't think I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete.

 >This symbolizes the present age and indicates that the conscience of the person performing the service cannot be brought to the goal by the gifts and sacrifices he offers.

+>When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
+When you walk through the fire, you will not be burned; the flames will not set you ablaze.